What happened on board JetBlue's first NY-London flight

 The message from Heathrow Airport and JetBlue, not to mention the other airlines operating the usually busy transatlantic travel corridor, is an emphatic plea to open up to fully vaccinated travelers.

 "The US government should take a risk-based approach to travel," JetBlue CEO Robin Hayes told me before we boarded.
-"Covid infection rates in Europe are lower than many other countries in the world you can fly from today."
+"Covid infection rates in Europe are lower than many other countries in the world where you can fly from today."

 The issue is with fears around the Delta variant, the US government remains very hesitant to open up borders and risk any ill effects.